basecamp/kamal-site/docs/upgrading/overview.md

 $ kamal config
 ```

-If you have multiple destinations, you should test each ones configuration
+If you have multiple destinations, you should test each ones configuration:

 ```bash
 $ kamal config -d staging